Korean Drama Review by Jill, USA (No End Spoilers)

 A Future Nasty Korean Mother-in-Law!

-There are also medical challenges which are revealed, for
+There are also medical challenges which

-instance, Joo Won suffers from severe claustrophobia,
+are revealed, for instance, Joo Won suffers from severe

-which increases his risk of heart attacks, and past family
+claustrophobia, which increases his risk of heart

-tragedies cast clouds over other characters' lives,
+attacks, and past family tragedies cast clouds over

-including the untimely death of Ga Ra Im's firefighter
+other characters' lives, including the untimely death of

-father (In Ki Jung), an event which is to challenge the
+Ga Ra Im's firefighter father (In Ki Jung), an event

-main couple's romantic relationship in unforeseen ways.
+relationship in unforeseen ways.

 There are many poignant scenes in this drama to